 - you get the information you need to make an informed decision

-- those selling plans meet our rules
+- providers selling plans follow our rules

-We also want to make sure that you have access to the Financial Services Compensation Scheme (FSCS) from the first day of regulation, so your money is protected if the firm fails.
+You also have access to the Financial Services Compensation Scheme (FSCS), so your money is protected if the firm fails.
 Find out more about how to complain and how to claim compensation if a firm fails.